 「そうじゃないかな、とか勝手に思っているんです。あんまり訊かないようにしているんです。うるさいから。」

-“It’s interesting to hear Miya-san talk about the structure of the movie.
-The Granduncle appears in the film, right?
-The model for this Granduncle is Isao Takahata, his senior who recognized his talent and gave him the chance to make it in this world of animation.”
+“It’s always fascinating to hear Miya-san explain the structure of the movie.
+You know the Granduncle in the film?
+The model for that character is Isao Takahata, the senior colleague who first recognized Miyazaki’s talent and gave him his big break in the animation world.”

 (Original Text in Japanese)